 Commit to reading God’s word often.
 Let it continually fill your mind with truth about who God is and who you are.

 Build other spiritual habits.
 This is how you grow closer to God, and get equipped with the faithfulness, patience, and self-control you need to love well and do what matters.
 We’d love to help you.
-Just download our Spiritual Habits Builder below.
+Just download our Spiritual Habits Starter Guide below.

 Identify an important goal and then run through the questions in this blog post.
 That will help you determine the habits you need to develop, and the thought patterns that work for and against you.

-And if you want a planner or journal designed to help you build and stick with new habits, check out our FAITHFUL FIRST planning and goal setting tools.
+And if you want a planner or journal designed to help you build and stick with new habits, check out our ABIDE & FOCUS Planner.